-Plagge Woods is an old-growth northern mesic forest perched atop a monadnock, an isolated rock of conglomerate and quartzite rising 3-400 feet above the countryside.
-The forest is dominated by sugar maple, basswood, and red and white oak, which covers both the north and south slopes on the southeastern edge of the Flambeau Ridge.
+Plagge Woods is an old-growth northern mesic forest perched atop a monadnock.
+An isolated rock of conglomerate and quartzite rising 3-400 feet above the countryside.
+The forest is dominated by sugar maple, basswood, and red and white oak.
+They cover both the north and south slopes on the southeastern edge of the Flambeau Ridge.
 The forest has a wide range of trees, from seedling and sapling maples to the canopy layer of mature trees, some more than 30 inches in diameter at breast height (dbh).
-A few white pines on the north side of the tract are in the 3-foot dbh class.
 Ground layer species are typical mesic woodland plants which include bedstraws, large-leaved aster, golden saxifrage (in springs), baneberries, miterworts, spring beauty, Canada mayflower, wild geranium, and violets.
-The site was donated by Henry and August Plagge.
-Plagge Woods is owned by the DNR and was designated a State Natural Area in 1975.

 Ready to Explore?Go find your next adventure in Chippewa County, Wisconsin.
 Whether you're here for business, planning a sporting event, exploring with your family, or here to have fun, let us help you plan your stay!